Ship from a bird's-eye view

 • More DC hubs – which might not always be the right choice

-Want to start with the basics?
-In the next section you can get up to speed with how hybrid ships work – and the benefits they bring.
+Before diving into the trends, here’s a quick refresher on how hybrid ships work and why they matter.
 If you’re already familiar with hybrid vessels, click here to skip ahead to the first upcoming trend

 What are hybrid ships?